Hello everyone!

 During mysql_secure_installation, you will be guided to set a password for the MariaDB root user, remove anonymous users, disable remote root login, and remove the test database.
 Follow the recommended instructions.

-To create a database and user for WordPress (or your application), access MariaDB and execute the commands below:
+To create a database and user for WordPress (or your application), access MariaDB and run the commands below:

 mysql -u root -p